jcolley/BlockTor/README.md

 schtasks /Create /SC HOURLY /TR "C:\Windows\System32\WindowsPowerShell\v1.0\powershell.exe -ep Bypass -File <Full_Path_To>\tor.ps1" /TN TorBlock
 ```

-3. From Task Scheduler change the scheduled task to have full permissions
+3. From Task Scheduler change the scheduled task to both
+   * Run whether user is logged in or not
+   * Run with highest privileges
-4. Lastly, attempt to run the task manually to ensure no permissions are blocking it from performing correctly.
+5. Lastly, attempt to run the task manually to ensure noting is blocking it from performing correctly.